Dlang-UPB/D-Summer-School/intro/README.md

     for (c = position - 1; c < n - 1; c++)
         array[c] = array[c+1];

-    // if the lines calling printf are deleted,
+    // If the lines calling printf are deleted,
     // it is easier to spot the now useless import import std.stdio : printf;
     printf("Resultant array:\n");